JasbirCodeSpace/Assembler/README.md

 # Assembler  - System programming assignment

-<span style="color:pink"> Objective : To display various tables of different symbols maintained by an assembler </span>
+<div class="text-blue"> Objective : To display various tables of different symbols maintained by an assembler </div>